Eupatorus birmanicus

 Eupatorus birmanicus is a species of beetle belonging to the subfamily Dynastinae.
 It is commonly known as the rabbit ears beetle due to its two rear horns having a resemblance to rabbit ears.
-The species can be found in Thailand.
+The species can be found in Thailand and Malaysia.

+Appearance

+Eupatorus Birmanicus is reddish brown in color.
+Males are characterized by two long pronotal horns and a long, curved cephalic (head) horn.
+Adult range from 30–60 mm in length.
+The pronotum is narrow and tall, sloping steeply toward the head.

+Habitat

+The species inhabitants mountainous forests along the Tenasserim Range in western Thailand and Myanmar.